howallworks/theoryofeverything/docs/theoryofeverything.en.md

 # Results

--   everything in the world consists of elementary particles (quantum photons and quantum gravitons).
+-   everything in the universe consists of elementary particles (quantum photons and quantum gravitons).
 Their dynamics are predetermined by the laws of interaction;
 -   the speed of elementary particles is the same and constant;
 -   the space of the world is three-dimensional;
 -   space and time are continuous;
 -   elementary particles appeared out of nowhere in a very small volume of three-dimensional space of the universe.
-After that there was a Big Bang that became a reflection of the dynamics of elementary particles;
+After that, the Big Bang occurred, without the superluminal inflation of space, which became a reflection of the dynamics of elementary particles;
--   more than 27 billion years have passed since the beginning of the Big Bang;
+-   more than 27 billion years have passed since the beginning of the Big Bang without a superluminal inflation of space;
 -   elementary particles and the laws of the primary world exist initially, but for a limited period of time;
 -   the dynamics of elementary particles is predetermined by fixed laws of their interaction → unambiguity of dynamics → fate;
+-   probabilities are just the consequences of conducting a series of experiments with different initial and external conditions.
+Our universe does not have a probabilistic nature and obeys fixed laws, and therefore has only one fate;
 -   quantum photons interact only with quantum gravitons;
 -   quantum photons do not interact with each other;
 -   quantum gravitons do not interact with each other;